BrugerX/IISProject3Ugers/README.md

 Conditions:

 In order to run the GridWorlds.py script all images and board-text-files must be in the same folder as GridWorlds.py.

+Data:

+For reasons of limited data storage on my personal PC and a 2GB file size limit on Github, I have not been able to upload all the data from the experiment.
+I have uploaded the file FinalBigData which contains all the means.
+Although, it should not be hard to reproduce the results given the files in this repository.